Entergalactic (album): Release and promotion

 During his 2021 headlining performance at the Rolling Loud music festival, Cudi revealed intentions on releasing two full-length projects in 2022, with plans of releasing an album prior to Entergalactic "I have Entergalactic coming in the summer, and I wanna drop another album before that.
 I got some tasty surprises and I'm really excited about all this new shit, this new music, to give to you guys," he said before playing a recording of a song that has since been dubbed "Freshie", concluding with "That's why I'm teasing this shit now because it's coming out soon."
 The songs "Wild" and "Freshie" were seemingly set to appear on the unreleased album before Entergalactic.

 On April 24, 2022, Cudi took to Twitter to write "Entergalactic is gonna be something really fucking special.
 Minds will melt.
 This cast??
 The MUSIC??
 Listen.
 U heard it here first.
 Remember this tweet.
 Stay tuned for more news in June!"
-On June 10, 2022, Cudi released the album’s lead single, titled "Do What I Want".
+On June 10, 2022, Cudi released the album's lead single, titled "Do What I Want".

 On July 12, Cudi revealed on Twitter that the official trailer for the show would premiere in August featuring two new songs, with one of the songs set to be released as the second single.
 On September 12, Netflix unveiled a new trailer for Entergalactic.
 On September 16, Cudi announced "Willing to Trust", included in the trailer, as the album's second single, featuring vocals from fellow American singer Ty Dolla Sign.

-In September 2022, Cudi starred in a advertisement for Bose, alongside American football player Joe Burrow, with the Entergalactic album cut “Burrow” playing throughout the commercial.
+In September 2022, Cudi starred in an advertisement for Bose, alongside American football player Joe Burrow, with the Entergalactic album cut "Burrow" playing throughout the commercial.
 On September 28, 2022, Cudi appeared on The Tonight Show Starring Jimmy Fallon, where he was interviewed to promote the album and performed the single "Willing to Trust" alongside Ty Dolla Sign.
-Upon the project’s release, Cudi partnered with Staple and Netflix to release promotional merchandise.
+Upon the project's release, Cudi partnered with Staple and Netflix to release promotional merchandise.
 The collection features t-shirts, jackets, and beanies, also including a disposable camera and a skate deck.
+When announcing the album, Cudi also revealed his role as Jabari in the upcoming film he announced when the album was announced.